 She’s not a pretty girl, really.
 She has pretty hair – brown, long, falling all the way to her waist, braided in a waterfall braid that wraps all the way around her head and past her shoulder.
 Her eyes are unimpressive – brown like her hair, but plain.
 Her nose is a little too big, cheekbones high, mouth small, face oval.
 She’s just a normal girl, you think.
 Young, not too ugly, but not pretty either.
 And you’re right.

-Her name is Alethea Katherine, and she is seventeen years old.
+Her name is Alethea Katherine.
 She is a dreamer, and an artist.
 She writes poetry, novels, and music alike, and dances when she can.
 She has aspirations of something big, something beautiful, but no idea if she’ll ever make those dreams into a reality.
 She listens to film music in her free time, studies most of the days away, and wishes she had more time to spend with her friends – and more friends to spend time with.
 She is lonely sometimes, but very friendly, and eager for you to approach her.
 She is a fruit addict, and she loves to make chocolate truffles for anyone who will eat them.

 That’s what she tells you, anyhow.
 Whether or not it’s real, or just a dream…that’s for you to find out.